Anshojha/100_Days_Code_Challenge/Logs.md

 - Today I did some coding but not effectively
 - Today I also tried to comleted the sepm
 ## Day 21 <br>
-- Today I still standing at printout shop to get the printout
+- Today I still standing at printout shop to get the printout  <br>
+- Also try to prepared for the APP model lab <br>
+## Day 22 <br>
+- Today I started building the login page for the task <br>
+- And got all the record work corrected <br>
+- Started tailwind css also <br>